lebiscuit-lelabs/desafio-tecnico-frontend-react/README.md

 ## Technology stack
 You are expected to use the following:
 - Use ([React](https://reactjs.org/))
-- Library for state management (for example Redux, Vuex);
+- Library for state management (for example Redux);
 - SCSS syntax for page styles using SASS or LESS;
 - ECMAScript 6 for JavaScript.